Mosaic-Chain/mosaic-chain/pallets/nft-staking/README.md

 - `caller` is a bound validator
 - the `callers`'s staking period is greater or equal to the minimum staking period
-- `amount` is greater or equal to the minimum staking amount
+- `amount` is greater or equal to the **global** minimum staking amount
 - `amount` can be deducted from the `caller`'s **currency based** stake
-- the remaining currency based stake would still be greater or equal to the minimum staking amount OR be zero
+- the remaining currency based stake would still be greater or equal to the **validator's** minimum staking amount OR be zero

 Effects:

 - the `amount` is **scheduled** to be unlocked on _(or added to)_ the `caller`'s account
-- the `amount` is schduled to be removed from the `caller`'s stake
+- the `amount` is scheduled to be removed from the `caller`'s stake

 ### `self_unstake_nft(caller, item)`